risk-first/website/menagerie/Operational-Risk.md

    - Hackers exploit weaknesses in a piece of 3rd party software, bringing your service down.

  - **[Agency Risk](Agency-Risk)**:
-   - Suppliers deciding to stop supplying you with something you need.
    - Workers going on strike.
    - Employees trying to steal from the company (bad actors).
    - Other crime, such as hackers stealing data.